piranha/piu.clj/resources/about.md

 ### Emacs

 There is a [small module](/piu.el) for Emacs; download and put it somewhere in your Emacs's `load-path`.
-Instruction is in comments at the top of the file.
+Instruction is in the comments at the top of the file.